Cannery's Closure Marks End To Way Of Life In Maine

 MOSTUE: Harrington wore a hairnet, apron and gloves as she worked on the assembly line, packing the fish into tiny, rectangular cans.
 Sardines are an oily fish, about four inches long.
 And before they're processed and canned, they're called herring.

-Ms. HARRINGTON: Well, I think we'll all manage.
+SIMON: Well, I think we'll all manage.
 It's going to be harder on the younger people, I think.
 At my age, I think I can get by.
 See, I have my Social Security.
-No, I dont know - I think it's going to be hard but hopefully, they'll have something come in soon.
+No, I don't know - I think it's going to be hard but hopefully, they'll have something come in soon.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.